NITHIN1807/Nithin_Quicksell_Assignment/README.md

 #NOTE  : The complete node module files are given on the master branch .In case any files are missing the required files can be downloaded from that or PLEASE INSTALL NODE MODULES USING TERMINAL BEFORE RUNNING THE PROJECT.

-#MAIN OUTCOME OF ASSIGNMENT
+#MAIN CHALLENGES OR HIGHLIGHTS OF ASSIGNMENT

-#1.User availabilty status is given by using the red and green lights.Red light shows user is unavailable(Availabilty==False) Green light indicates(User aavailable==True)
+#1.User availabilty status is given by using the red and green lights. 🔴 Red light shows user is unavailable(Availabilty==False) 🟢 Green light indicates(User available==True)

 #2.The Priority icon ,user availabilty icon,status icon are included in the dashboard itself.